-I’ve lived in a well-built old house sheathed with cedar shingles for decades, throughout which I’ve often (but never intentionally) shared it with mice, flying squirrels, sometimes chipmunks, and, occasionally, Norway rats.
+I’ve lived in an old house sheathed with cedar shingles for decades, throughout which I’ve often (but never intentionally) shared it with mice, flying squirrels, chipmunks, and, occasionally, Norway rats.
 What to do?
-Here’s advice for identifying, controlling, and preventing in the home.
+Here’s advice for identifying, controlling, and preventing rodents in the home.

-The word rodent derives from the Latin root rodere, which means “to gnaw,” and gnaw they do.
-Their upper and lower incisors grow continuously throughout their lives, which requires constant gnawing.
-They will chew their way through wood, cinderblock, brick, mortar, and even aluminum, not to mention all manner of plastics.
+The word “rodent” derives from the Latin root rodere, which means “to gnaw”—and gnaw they do.
+Their upper and lower incisors grow continuously throughout their lives, which means that the rodents must constantly gnaw.
+They will chew their way through wood, cinder block, brick, mortar, and even aluminum, not to mention all manner of plastics.

 Why Do Rodents Invade the Home?

 Rodents enter homes for the same reasons that people live in them: to meet their needs for shelter, water, food, and protection (in their case, from predators such as foxes, coyotes, cats and dogs, weasels, hawks, and owls).

 If you have rodent guests in your home, you might:

 Find a stash of dog kibble or sunflower seeds tucked in behind the socks in your underwear drawer.